-1.2.1.
+3.1.
 Hypoxia's role in the migration and metastasis of tumor cells

 As the essential cancer develops, it prompts the difficulty of framing fresh blood vessels, which brings about hypoxia.
 Tumor cells are confronted with this issue and attempt to evade hypoxia-induced apoptosis.
 Growth factors (IGF and EGF), which are also induced by hypoxia, can inhibit apoptosis [27].
 In hypoxic environments, cancer cells reduce metabolism and cell division to avoid apoptosis and cell death [28].
 In order to create a stroma that is suitable for the invasion and migration of tumor cells or the inhibition of their migration, macrophages collaborate with fibroblasts and myofibroblasts.
 Myofibroblasts, on the other hand, cooperate with tumor cells, while fibroblasts in scars do not [29].
-Myofibroblasts, also known as tumorassociated fibroblasts, are distinct from normal fibroblasts in the lungs in that they express distinct proteins and genes related to their role in the development of cancer.
+Myofibroblasts, also known as tumor-associated fibroblasts, are distinct from normal fibroblasts in the lungs in that they express distinct proteins and genes related to their role in the development of cancer.
 Tumor cell migration is also influenced by changes in the orientation and composition of matrix proteins.
 These proteins are explicit on the grounds that they can control the strength of the stroma by their coordinated testimony, as well as by making an organization through cross-connecting.
 In the event of Intratumoral hypoxia and acidity in non-small cell lung cancer, cells of the tumor stroma selectively synthesize osteonectin [30].
 Immunohistochemistry demonstrates that osteonectin favors cancer cell invasion and migration.
 The orientation and makeup of the matrix proteins are another crucial aspect.
 While organized directed deposition and high levels of collagen encourage tumor cell migration, high levels of elastin encourage resistance to the migration of tumor cells [31].
 The tumor suppressor gene, RBM5 (RNA-binding protein 5), which is deleted in most cases of lung cancer, also has an impact on matrix protein deposition.
 Apoptosis and cell cycle arrest are both triggered by the encoded protein.
-Cell movement is facilitated by the regulation of \beta-catenin, collagen, and laminin that results from RMB5 deletion [32].
-Thusly, Rac1 and \(\beta\)-catenin decidedly correspond with lymph hub metastases in cellular breakdown in the lung's patients [33].
+Cell movement is facilitated by the regulation of βcatenin, collagen, and laminin that results from RMB5 deletion [32].
+Thusly, Rac1 and β-catenin decidedly correspond with lymph hub metastases in cellular breakdown in the lung's patients [33].
 There are other matrix proteins, but not enough research has been done on them in this field.

-1.3.
+3.2.
 The migration of tumor cells

 Tumor cells must undergo changes in order to migrate to distant locations and thus establish metastases after establishing the primary tumor, organizing nutrition, and protecting themselves from immune cells' attacks.
 Migration is much simpler for individual cells than it is for small clusters because individual cells are better able to adapt, allowing for better movement.
-In carcinosarcomas, high-grade adenocarcinomas, and SCLC, tumor cells decrease or eliminate cytokeratin filaments during migration and increase de novo expression of α-actin and vimetin.
+In carcinosarcomas, high-grade adenocarcinomas, and SCLC, tumor cells decrease or eliminate cytokeratin filaments during migration and increase de novo expression of α -actin and vimetin.
 A poor prognosis was observed for lung adenocarcinomas that expressed a lot of the smooth muscle actin gene ACT2, which is associated with increased distant metastases [34].
-Adenocarcinoma's in vitro migration, invasion, and clonogenicity were reduced by downregulation of this gene without affecting proliferation.
-Since it appears that different genes control how tumor cells move, it is assumed that there is no one mechanism that works for each type of tumor.
-Instead, it is assumed that tumor cells each adapted different migration protocols and used them during carcinogenesis [35].